-Douglas P. Williams is the Executive Vice President, Secretary, Treasurer and a director of Wells REIT and Wells REIT II.
+Douglas P. Williams is the Executive Vice President, Secretary, Treasurer and a director of Wells REIT, Wells REIT II and Wells Timber REIT.
 He is also a Senior Vice President of Wells Capital.
 Mr. Williams is a Vice President, Chief Financial Officer, Treasurer and a director of Wells Investment Securities, Inc., our dealer manager, and is also a Vice President of Wells Real Estate Funds, Inc. and Wells Asset Management, Inc.

-Mr. Williams served as Vice President, Controller of OneSource, Inc., a leading supplier of janitorial and landscape services, from 1996 to 1999 where he was responsible for corporate-wide accounting activities and financial analysis.
+From 1996 to 1999, Mr. Williams served as Vice President, Controller of OneSource, Inc., a leading supplier of janitorial and landscape services, where he was responsible for corporate-wide accounting activities and financial analysis.
 Mr. Williams was employed by ECC International Inc. (ECC), a supplier to the paper industry and to the paint, rubber and plastic industries, from 1982 to 1995.
 While at ECC, Mr. Williams served in a number of key accounting positions, including: Corporate Accounting Manager, U.S. Operations; Division Controller, Americas Region; and Corporate Controller, America/Pacific Division.
 Prior to joining ECC and for one year after leaving ECC, Mr. Williams was employed by Lithonia Lighting, a manufacturer of lighting fixtures, as a Cost and General Accounting Manager and Director of Planning and Control.
 Mr. Williams started his professional career as an auditor for a predecessor firm of KPMG Peat Marwick LLP.